frasertweedale/notes-redhat/ietf/acme-discovery.md

 .# Abstract

-This document specifies a service discovery mechanism that enables capable clients to locate an Automated Certificate Management Environment (ACME) server in their network environment.
+This document specifies a DNS-based Service Discovery (DNS-SD) profile that enables Automated Certificate Management Environment (ACME) clients to locate ACME servers in their network environment.

 {mainmatter}